 Today, we drive from Kandalama to Kandy.
 About three kilometres north of Matale lies the historic Aluvihare Temple.
 This sacred temple dates back to the reign of the great King Devanampiyatissa.
 After he embraced the doctrines of the Buddha Dhamma under the guidance of Arahat Maha Mahinda, the King built the first stupa – Thuparamaya – and planted the sacred Bo tree – Sri Maha Bodhiya – in Mahamewna Uyana, so that his subjects may pay homage.
 Thereafter, the king built many dagobas and planted Bo-trees in several parts of Sri Lanka to propagate Dhamma.
 This temple was the site for the writing of many sacred texts.
 Later, during waves of colonial rule, it became the site of many conflicts and was looted and destroyed many times.
 In recent times, it has been restored and has attained status as a centre of Buddhist learning and meditation.

-We end our day with a visit to the Peradeniya Botanical Gardens located just outside Kandy.
+This afternoon we visit the Peradeniya Botanical Gardens located just outside Kandy.
 The original garden dates from 14th century reign of King Vikrama Bahu III.
 Peradeniya is well known for its huge variety of plants, especially those which produce the special spices of Sri Lanka.
 The spice garden includes the trees and plants used for traditional Ayurvedic medicine.
 The gardens’ great lawns highlight huge tropical trees and the greatest bamboo to be found in one place.
 The highlight of the garden is the Orchid House, containing more than 300 varieties of exquisite orchids.
 Mahaweli River – Sri Lanka’s longest – surrounds the garden.
 (Overnight Cinnamon Citadel, Kandy) BLD

 - Three Temple Loop by Tuk Tuks: Gadaladeniya Temple, Lankathilaka Temple & Embekka Temple